AnyLog-co/documentation/training/Overview.md

 This document and the set of referenced documents explain the deployment and configuration of an AnyLog test network.

+AnyLog is deployed using Docker or Kubernetes as a pre-configured software package in isolated containers on nodes.
+At the same time, each AnyLog node provides an interactive environment allowing to dynamically change configurations, and issue commands and queries.
+The training reviews the basic operations with AnyLog nodes to allow users to interact with nodes, metadata and data, and to make changes to the default configurations to satisfy proprietary processes, data connectors, and customers needs.

 **Note 1:** Detailed explanations are available in the AnyLog Documentation. the table of content is available in the [READ ME File](../README.md)